gSchool/ada-1-intro-to-ruby/04-oop/classes-in-ruby.md

 <!-- !rubric - !end-rubric (markdown, instructors can see while scoring a checkpoint) -->
 ##### !explanation

 That's actually a trick question.
 Not all methods defined in a class are readers or writers.
 Because `available?` is not simply returning a single instance variable (reader) or updating a single instance variable (writer), it is neither a reader or a writer.
-(Reader and writer methods should always have the same name as the instance variable they are related to.)
+(Again, reader and writer methods should always have the same name as the instance variable they are related to.)

 ##### !end-explanation